AI Comply

 Verify all deposit protections are in order

-Before 1 May 2026All deposits must be protected in a government-approved scheme and prescribed information served within 30 days of receipt.
+Phase 1 prep (now overdue if not done)All deposits must be protected in a government-approved scheme and prescribed information served within 30 days of receipt.
 Non-compliance makes serving a valid Section 8 notice significantly harder.

 Confirm valid Gas Safety Certificates for all gas-heated properties

-Before 1 May 2026A valid Gas Safety Certificate (CP12) is a legal requirement.
+Phase 1 prep (now overdue if not done)A valid Gas Safety Certificate (CP12) is a legal requirement.
 Landlords who cannot produce one may find it significantly harder to bring possession proceedings.

 Confirm all properties have valid EPCs (minimum E rating)

-Before 1 May 2026An Energy Performance Certificate of E or above is required for all privately rented properties.
+Phase 1 prep (now overdue if not done)An Energy Performance Certificate of E or above is required for all privately rented properties.
 New rules may raise this to C in Phase 2 — begin planning energy improvements for D-rated or below properties.

 This checklist is provided for general guidance only and does not constitute legal advice.
 Always consult a qualified solicitor or housing law specialist for advice specific to your circumstances.
 Deadlines shown are based on information available at the time of writing and are subject to change — always verify against official Gov.uk guidance.